google-marketing-solutions/ga4-ecom-attributor/ecom-attributor-web-GTM/README.md

 * It is compatible both with Universal Analytics and GA4 Data Layer
 * If you are planning to use this solution for Item List attribution:
 	*  Item ID needs to be available on every ecommerce event you fire to Data Layer (excluding Promotion tracking)
-	*  List information needs to be available on Product List Click, Product Detail View or Add2Cart event
+	*  List information needs to be available on select_item, view_item or add_to_cart event

 ## How to set up the solution

 Follow these steps to properly set up the solution:
 * Join [this group](https://groups.google.com/g/ga4-ecom-attributor) to get access to JSON file (any potential updates will be published in the group)
 * [Download the JSON file](https://github.com/google/ga4-ecom-attributor/blob/main/ecom-attributor-web-GTM/ecom-attributor-web-GTM.json)
-* Follow implementation guide (explained below) or download [PDF file](https://github.com/google/ga4-ecom-attributor/blob/main/ecom-attributor-web-GTM/ecom-attributor-web-GTM-implementation-guide.pdf)
+* Follow implementation guide (explained below) or download [PDF file with step by step instructions](https://github.com/google/ga4-ecom-attributor/blob/main/ecom-attributor-web-GTM/ecom-attributor-web-GTM-implementation-guide.pdf)

 Once you download the JSON file, you are ready to import it in web GTM container.